The Holy Mountain (1973 film): Plot

 The thief is introduced to seven people who will accompany him on his journey.
 Each is introduced as a personification of one of the planets, in particular the negative characteristics that are associated with the respective planet.
-They consist of a cosmetics manufacturer representing Venus, a weapons manufacturer representing Mars, a millionaire art dealer representing Jupiter, a war toy maker representing Saturn, a political financial advisor representing Uranus, a police chief representing Neptune, and an architect representing Pluto.
+They consist of Venus, a cosmetician who produces artificial faces; Mars, a weapons manufacturer; Jupiter, a millionaire art dealer specializing in erotic machines; Saturn, a toy maker who uses her products to indoctrinate children; Uranus, a political advisor tasked with reducing the population for financial purposes; Neptune, a police chief who castrates his officers; and Pluto, an architect of minimalist homes.
 The alchemist instructs the seven to burn their money as well as wax effigies of themselves.
 Together with the alchemist, the thief, and the alchemist's assistant, they form a group of ten.

 The characters are led by the alchemist through various transformation rituals.
 The ten journey by boat to "Lotus Island" in order to gain the secret of immortality from nine immortal masters who live on a holy mountain.
 Once on Lotus Island they are sidetracked by the Pantheon Bar, a cemetery party where people have abandoned their quest for the holy mountain and instead engage in drugs, poetry, or acts of physical prowess.
 Leaving the bar behind, they ascend the mountain.
 Each has a personal symbolic vision representing their worst fears and obsessions.

-Near the top, the thief is sent back to his "people" along with a young prostitute and an ape who have followed him from the city to the mountain.
+Near the top, the thief is sent back to his "people" along with a young prostitute and a chimpanzee who have followed him from the city to the mountain.
 The rest confront the cloaked immortals, who are shown to be only faceless dummies.
 The alchemist then breaks the fourth wall with the command "Zoom back, camera!" and reveals the film apparatus (cameras, microphones, lights, and crew) just outside the frame.
-He instructs everyone, including the audience of the film, to leave the holy mountain: "Goodbye Holy Mountain, Real life awaits us."
+He instructs everyone, including the audience of the film, to leave the holy mountain: "Goodbye to the Holy Mountain.
+Real life awaits us."